-19 Feb How to: Istanbul Grand Bazaar
+19 Feb A Quick Guide to the Istanbul Grand Bazaar

 The Istanbul Grand Bazaar is famous for its size and age, as it’s one of the biggest and oldest in the world.
 Its overwhelming craziness is also known but there are many similar places around the world.
 Theses places are markets, or just busy streets, where vendors want you to buy their products and will sometimes do anything to take your money.
 And even when these people are have good intentions, or, no worse intentions than selling you something for more than the thing is worth, it can all seem too much.
 They’re too pushy, too loud, too in your face.
 I also talk about being shy and dealing with forward men, Here.